SamAinsworth/reproduce-asplos2020-gc-paper/README.md

 git clone https://github.com/SamAinsworth/reproduce-asplos2020-gc-paper
 ```

-All scripts from here onwards are assumed to be run from the scripts directory, from the room of the repository:
+All scripts from here onwards are assumed to be run from the scripts directory, from the root of the repository:
 ```
 cd reproduce-asplos2020-gc-paper
 cd scripts